Let Your Love Flow: Revival and cover versions

 In 2008 and 2009 "Let Your Love Flow" enjoyed a UK chart renaissance when it was featured in a television advert for Barclays promoting the bank's Barclaycard in its contactless format.
 Filmed in Rio de Janeiro and São Paulo, the ad's focus was on an office clerk – played by Robert Wilfort – who utilizes his Barclaycard while traveling home on a waterslide, a metaphor for the ease with which the card may be used.
 The ad was first aired 25 October 2008, and two weeks later "Let Your Love Flow" re-entered the UK Top 100 singles chart dated 8 November 2008 at #48, with the track eventually peaking at #21 over a six-week tenure with subsequent UK chart tenures of five weeks in February/ March 2009 (peak #48) and three weeks that summer (#76).

 Speaking for the Bellamy Brothers, David Bellamy said: "We had no idea the song 'Let Your Love Flow' had been licensed to Barclay for an advertisement [until] after the single started climbing the charts in England.
 Any artist is always thrilled when one of your signature songs has longevity like this because it was thirty-two years ago when we first released the tune.
 We've always had such faithful fans in Europe, like we do in the United States, but with the single charting again we're introducing our music to a whole new generation of music lovers."

 "Let Your Love Flow" has been covered by numerous other artists, including Joan Baez, who included it on her 1979 Honest Lullaby album.
 Another re-recording by the Bellamy brothers with Gölä is included on the album The Greatest Hits Sessions.
 "Ein Bett im Kornfeld", a German language adaptation of the song recorded by Jürgen Drews, spent six weeks at #1 in West Germany in 1976, immediately subsequent to the five-week #1 tenure of the Bellamy Brothers' original.
 Finnish band, Musakatit included the song (translated "Heittää Huulta") as the B side on their 1977 single, "Pakoon".

 Franco-American singer Joe Dassin, son of film Creator/Director Jules Dassin, covered in French under the title "Les Aventuriers", where it was a hit in France.
+Swedish dansband Wizex also covered the song in 1976, with Swedish-language translation by Åke Strömmer, under the title "Låt Din Kärlek Flöda", on their 1976 effort "Har du glömt?"